 Janice's ability to work positively on committees and with Councils was well respected.
 Janice was one of the trustees on behalf of Ngāti Tama who negotiated the Resource Management Plan with Nelson City Council which is still used today.
 She became an iwi representative for the Department of Conservation during the 1990's and was determined that Te Waikoropupu Springs were properly protected as a wahi tapu and under kaitiakitanga Maori guardianship.

 She was a committed advocate of cross-cultural partnerships and an active promoter of the arts, particularly Māori visual culture.
 She was directly involved in supporting exhibitions by local Māori artists at the Suter Te Aratoi o Whakatu Art Museum, as well as the annual exhibitions of children's art based on Māori themes and designs, produced by Nelson Kaupapa Māori Arts Inc. of which Janice was a life member.

-Janice was part of the rōpū which negotiated, over several years, The Treaty of Waitangi Policy between Nelson Polytechnic and the eight Iwi of Te Tau Ihu.
+Janice was part of the rōpū which negotiated, over several years, The Treaty of Waitangi Policy between Nelson Polytechnic (now NMIT) and the eight Iwi of Te Tau Ihu.
 This was ground breaking at the time, since NMIT was one of only a few Polytechnics that had such an agreement (Oct 30 1997).
 Janice became the Māori representative on NMIT Academic Council between 10/5/1989 and 31/12/1994.

 She chaired Te Rōpū Manaaki and was a member of the Crime Prevention Unit.
 She was a staunch advocate of strong, well-informed and successful development initiatives for Māori in the region.